igfarm/amp_power/README.md

   Interface 1
   ...
 ```
-And checks the stream for a Stop or Running state and uses that to turn the Smart plug on or off.
+And checks the stream for a `Stop` or `Running` status and uses that to turn the smart plug on or off.

-To use, first make sure you install the  python-kasa library as per the instruction and can control the device from the command line.
+To use, first make sure you install the  `python-kasa` library as per the instruction and can control the device from the command line.

 The clone the library, modify as required and